 Every day of the Holy Week (Megali Evdomada) is filled with events and preparations.
 The most sacred day is Holy Thursday, when locals cook food for the Easter lunch, dye eggs, and bake traditional Easter bread tsoureki.
 Good Friday is a day of mourning.
 Many people wear black, tavernas are closed, loud music is prohibited in many places.
 In the evening, people go to church.
 After the service, a procession goes through the streets with people carrying the epitaph and coffin of the Lord.
 Late in the evening on Holy Saturday, the streets are illuminated by candlelight, as people carry candles through the streets.

-Easter Sunday is the most important day during Greek Easter.
+Easter Sunday is a culmination of festivities.
 This day is associated with the traditional dish—roasted lamb.
-It's a day when the whole families gather together, throwing big parties with lots of wine, dancing, music, and enjoyment.
-It's a good chance to try traditional Easter food and sweets including the above mentioned roasted lamb or goat, as well as roasted potatoes, spinach and cheese pie, and much more.
+It's a day when whole families gather together, throwing big parties with lots of wine, dancing, music, and enjoyment.
+It's a good chance to try traditional Easter food and sweets, including roasted lamb or goat, as well as roasted potatoes, spinach and cheese pie, and much more.

 Easter events in Chania